 Learn which items you can expect to be charged for with this guide.

 Visitors arriving in New Zealand will not have to pay Goods and Services Tax (GST) on personal effects, such as:

 This allowance only applies on the condition that these items are for the use of the person carrying or wearing them and that they will not be given or sold to anyone in New Zealand.

 In order to pass through border control with your personal effects, it is imperative to have the correct documentation.
-For many nationalities, this is a valid passport and an eTA for travel to New Zealand.
+For many nationalities, this is a valid passport and NZeTA for travel to New Zealand.

-Eligible travelers can apply online for the New Zealand eTA without the need to travel to an embassy, as with a paper visa.
+Eligible travellers can apply online for the New Zealand eTA without the need to visit to an embassy, as with a paper visa.

 Temporary imports are goods that the visitor intends to take back out of the country with them.
 These may also be exempt from duty.

 An item counts as a temporary import if it:

 - Remains in New Zealand for no longer than 12 months